 Notify the Animal Health Unit

-How to submit cervids for testing
+How to submit cervids for routine chronic wasting disease testing

-One submission form is to be filled out and sent per dead animal unless the sample involves a large group of slaughter animals.
-Use the Multiple Submission form with slaughter groups or attach a list to the CWD submission form of the unique identifications of each cervid (i.e. provincial tag and another tag of the producer's choice).
+All deaths are to be reported on the birth/death report, which must be submitted annually.
+Deaths of calves/fawns under 12 months of age must also be reported if the animals have been included in your herd inventory.
+One submission form per dead animal is to be filled out and sent, unless the sample involves a large group of slaughter animals.
+Use the Multiple Submission form with slaughter groups or attach a list of the unique identifications of each cervid to the chronic wasting disease submission form (i.e. provincial tag and another tag of the producer's choice).